 This course covers anatomy, physiology, taxonomy, distribution, ecology, behavior and conservation of amphibians and reptiles of North America.
 Lectures provide an introductory review to the study of herpetology as a science.
 Practical laboratory and field exercises involve the identification of North American amphibians and reptiles, recognition of frog and toad calls, sampling populations and habitats of local species, and analysis and interpretation of field data.
-Prerequisites: BIOL131, BIOL211 or BIOL215 [Spring] Liberal Arts/Sciences Elective, Lib Arts/Sci Upper Level [3 credits] Contact hours: 4
+Prerequisites: BIOL 131, BIOL 211 or BIOL 215 [Spring] Liberal Arts/Sciences Elective, Lib Arts/Sci Upper-Level, Applied Learning-Field Study [3 credits] [4 contact hour(s)]